 What’s the best way to get your fashion product to market?
 Deciding how you’re going to sell your line really depends on your financial goals, your personal goals and vision, and your target customer.

-Here are some options to sell your line:
+Here are some options to sell your product:

 - Online Startup Course: The New Designer Program click here

-- Online Course: “How to Sell to Boutiques” click here
+- Online Course: “How to Get Your Product Into Stores” click here

 You can make a great business using any of these selling strategies.
 It all depends on your goals for the business, your product category, who you want to work with, and HOW you want to do it.